MGH-LMIC/MRI_DeepFetalDevelopmentMonitoring/README.md

 # MRI_DeepFetalDevelopmentMonitoring
 ## Deep Fetal Development Monitoring
 ## Overview
-The Deep Fetal Development Monitoring project leverages deep learning techniques to quantify fetal fluid volume and fetal weight through image segmentation.
+The Deep Fetal Development Monitoring project leverages deep learning techniques to quantify fetal fluid volume and fetal weight through MRI image segmentation.
 This repository contains the code and instructions to preprocess, train, test, and predict volumes using the trained model.

 ## Getting Started
 To get started with the project, follow these steps: